calsora/Dynasnap-Public/README.md

 ## Security

-This [link](https://dynasnap.dev/) contains the core manifest and content scripts used in the Dynasnap Chrome extension.
+This [link](https://dynasnap.dev/security) contains the core manifest and content scripts used in the Dynasnap Chrome extension.

 These files show exactly what permissions are used, and how the extension interacts with the browser.

 ## Issues/Feedback

-Issues can be raised with the web extension and your feedback would be really valuable (good or bad) to make this extension better :)
+Issues can be raised within the repository and your feedback would be really valuable (good or bad) to make this extension better :)

 _No commercial redistribution without permission_